Evenlii/Evenlii.github.io/_pages/teaching.md

 ## The core course: Fundamentals of AI, Data and Algorithms

 Within the program, my main responsibility is to help construct the core course ‘Fundamentals of AI, Data and Algorithms’ under the supervision of Prof. Boris Babic, who is the course instructor.
 This core course presents the technical fundamentals of artificial intelligence and big data technologies, and how these are applied across a range of domains and sectors, such as medicine, business, and government.
 It provides a thorough understanding of the current capabilities and status of these technologies.
 Focus will be on fundamentals that are relevant to understanding the philosophical import, and ethical, social, and political implications of AI and big data.
 The course will cover the basics of a range of topics, which may include: large language models, neural networks, deep learning, supervised vs. unsupervised learning, reinforcement learning, knowledge-based agents, natural language processing, Bayesian learning, data analysis, statistical inference, decision theory, game theory, amongst other topics.
-The core competencies targeted by this course are a conceptual understanding of the way modern artificial intelligence systems operate, and a basic understanding of the tools used for understanding their import.
+The core competencies targeted by this course are a conceptual understanding of the way modern artificial intelligence systems operate and a basic understanding of the tools used to understand their import.

 You can explore some sample slides I developed for this course: